-How should I wash my hands to help prevent the virus from spreading?
+How can I help prevent the virus from spreading?

+- Wash your hands often throughout the day.
 Use soap and water.
-Rub your soapy hands together, lacing your fingers.
-Wash the front and back of each hand, and in between your fingers.
-Use the fingers of one hand to scrub under the fingernails of the other hand.
-Wash for at least 20 seconds.
-Rinse with warm, running water for several seconds.
-Then dry your hands with a clean towel or paper towel.
-Do not touch your eyes, nose, or mouth without washing your hands first.
-Wash your hands often throughout the day.
+Rub your soapy hands together, lacing your fingers, for at least 20 seconds.
+Rinse with warm, running water.
+Dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Teach children how to wash their hands and use hand sanitizer.

+- Cover sneezes and coughs.
 Turn your face away and cover your mouth and nose with a tissue.
 Throw the tissue away.
 Use the bend of your arm if a tissue is not available.
 Then wash your hands well with soap and water or use hand sanitizer.
-Turn your head and cover your face when you are around someone who is sneezing or coughing.
 Teach children how to cover a cough or sneeze.
-Remind them to wash their hands.

-- Do not have close physical contact with anyone who does not live in your home.
+- Avoid close physical contact with anyone who does not live in your home.
 Do not shake hands with, hug, or kiss a person as a greeting.
-Stand or walk as far from others as possible, especially around anyone who is sneezing or coughing.
 If you must use public transportation (such as a bus or subway), try to sit or stand away from others.
-You can stay safely connected with others through phone calls, e-mail messages, social media websites, and video chats.
-Check in on anyone who lives alone.

 What can I do to prevent an infection in my home?